rancher-max/rancher-tests/validation/fleet/schemas/pit_schemas.md

 ### Example test case

 This is an example description highlighting that you can include whatever you want in this raw text.
 It should be a fairly short description though and/or the associated automated test case.
+Edit for the action to run.

 | Step Number | Action               | Data         | Expected Result                |
 | ----------- | -------------------- | ------------ | ------------------------------ |